Skip to main content

 Patrice Dickerson, PhD

-Patrice Dickerson, PhD, joined ASA in July 2021 as the new Director for Programs and Thought Leadership.
+Patrice Dickerson, PhDis ASA's Equity Strategy Director and joined ASA in July 2021 as the Director for Programs and Thought Leadership.
 Previously Patrice was an independent consultant in the field of DEI and academia, by way of Virginia Tech, where she served as a Senior Director in the Office of Inclusion and Diversity, focused on recruitment and retention of diverse faculty.
 Prior to that, she served as the Assistant Executive Dean for Strategic Recruitment and Diversity Initiatives and Chief Diversity Officer in the College of Arts and Sciences at The Ohio State University.
 A sociologist by training, Patrice brings with her a depth of experience working in the DEI, inclusive hiring, strategic planning, culture change and program development arenas.
 Earlier in her career, Dickerson was an Assistant Professor in the Department of African American Studies at the University of Cincinnati.
 She is a member of the Association of Black Sociologists, the American Sociological Association, the National Association of Diversity Officers in Higher Education and the National Diversity Council.

 Christopher Berno